 Now, it’s time to make your case.
 Provide the all the evidence to the local authority, with a full statement of the incident and your repair receipts.
 You can get in touch with the local authority via letter or email.

-However, even if all the steps are followed correctly, the case could still be rejected and no compensation will be paid out, or only half of the repair costs will be covered.
+However, even if all the steps are followed correctly, your case for pothole damage could still be rejected and no compensation will be paid out, or only half of the repair costs will be covered.
 This may seem unfair and there is the option to follow up the case in a small claims court, but this will cost more money and could be a risk.

 If the repair bill is large, then there is also the option to claim through your car insurance if you have a comprehensive cover.
 This is also a risk as the excess will have to be paid and there’s the chance that your no claims bonus will be lost.